Qusarun/CourseFormat/README.md

 6. Please, test your courses before publishing them.
 Also, if you find any bugs, please contact me directly, and I'll try to fix them as soon as possible.

 # Course files
 The course file should be stored in the "LangApp/{LANGUAGE}" directory and have the locale (the language that the course is written in) as its file name.
 So, for example, a course for Toki Pona written in English would be in the "LangApp/Toki Pona" directory and have the name "English".
+The locale must also be in the "LangApp/locales" file.

 # Audio files
 All audio files should be stored in the "LangApp/Audio" directory and have unique names that will not overlap with other courses.
 I recommend something like "{LANGUAGE}-{LOCALE}-{AUDIO_NAME}.mp3".